tmahlburg/picorv32-imt/README.md

 There is no need for an external wait cycle.
 The memory read can be implemented asynchronously with `mem_ready` going high in the same cycle as `mem_valid`, or `mem_ready` being tied to constant 1.

+Again, the instruction interface works the same way.

 #### Write Transfer